The Associated Press (featured in the Washington Post)

 Wednesday, November 16, 2005; 11:04 AM

-DETROIT — A nephew of civil rights icon Rosa Parks will contest her 2003 will on grounds that Parks lacked the mental capacity to sign it because of dementia, the nephew’s attorney said.
+DETROIT (Washington Post)— A nephew of civil rights icon Rosa Parks will contest her 2003 will on grounds that Parks lacked the mental capacity to sign it because of dementia, the nephew’s attorney said.

 The will designates retired judge Adam Shakoor and Parks’ longtime friend and caregiver, Elaine Steele, as administrators of her estate.